 Expand your knowledge of some of the planet's most dominant life forms, and take part in research projects with a global impact on this BSc Microbiology with Professional Experience course.

 As part of the UK's oldest microbiology department you can develop laboratory skills in purpose-built microbiology facilities and be taught by world-leading experts, with particular strengths in virology and bacteriology.
+98% of students in the School of Biological Sciences said our teaching staff were good or very good at explaining things (National Student Survey, 2023).
 Furthermore, you will benefit from membership of the Society for General Microbiology and strong links with industry.

 Through the course, you will learn about the fundamental properties, genetics and physiology of diverse microbes.
 Options will then allow you to focus on areas that most interest you, including medical, environmental or food microbiology.
 You will also have the chance to carry out a year-long industrial placement or a paid vacation studentship in order to gain valuable work and research experience.

 BSc Microbiology has a strong practical basis, and you will learn a wide variety of techniques such as microbial genetics, biochemistry and propagation.
 During your final year you will have the chance to spend three months working on an original research project of your choice.
 Recent projects have included the molecular engineering of viruses, and the mechanisms of bacterial pathogenicity and host colonisation.

 In your final year you will also have the opportunity to take part in our unique Arctic microbiology field course in Iceland.
 There you will be able to examine the unusual microbes that inhabit extreme environments and learn field-based sampling techniques.